hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

    :align: center

-5. The algorithm then will do the clustering of our distance matrix through K-means algorithm
+5. The algorithm then does the clustering of our distance matrix through K-means algorithm

-6. Silhouette scores will be calculated from the distance numbers
+6. Silhouette scores are calculated from the distance numbers

 7. the formula to find the Silhouette score is as follows: